nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 *  As we work through the course we will continue to learn some convenient shortcuts available to use in the IPython shell; however, most of the time we will be writing commands that are in the Python language.

+> ##  Understanding the file folder metaphor
+>
+> Working on the command line requires a fluid understanding of how a file system is organized.
+> Most file systems use [file folder metaphor](https://en.wikipedia.org/wiki/Directory_(computing)#Folder_metaphor) to provide a system that would be familar to most computer users.
+> This is also sometimes referred to an (inverted) directory "tree".
+When someone asks you
+> to "change up one directory" they are referencing this metaphor.
+>
+> If you'd like a bit more practice understanding and navigating a directory tree, check out [this lesson](http://swcarpentry.github.io/shell-novice/02-filedir/) at Software Carpentry.
+There are also some exercises available at [Code Academy](https://www.codecademy.com/learn/learn-the-command-line).
+>
+>
+{: .solution}

 ## Convenient commands to remember